behu-kea/dat20-classes/week-11/sql-continued.md

-Create the `image` table and create a foreign key in the `post` table so that a post can reference an image.
+1. Create the `image` table and create a foreign key in the `post` table so that a post can reference an image.

-Now insert a few images and create some posts that are connected to an image
+2. Now insert a few images and create some posts that are connected to an image
+3. What if we wanted to store multiple images for a post?
+This is a tricky question.
+Read up on it here: https://stackoverflow.com/questions/7296846/how-to-implement-one-to-one-one-to-many-and-many-to-many-relationships-while-de